Proto:The Legend of Zelda: Ocarina of Time Master Quest

 The following functions are used with the fourth controller.

 The Audio Debugger is a very powerful debugging tool for testing audio-related stuff, like sounds and music.
-To access it, you can use the Gameshark code
+To access it, use the Gameshark code

 81210B2F 1111, or set RS36 to a non-even number in the memory editor.